-With more than $47 billion in assets under management (AUM), Harbor Capital Advisors manages assets for Harbor Funds and for corporate pension plans.
+With more than $50 billion in assets under management (AUM), Harbor Capital Advisors, Inc. manages assets for Harbor Funds and for corporate pension plans.
 The Chicago firm uses a “manager of managers” approach, meaning it delegates market research and portfolio construction to subadvisors.

-The firm does not work offer financial planning or customized portfolio consulting.
+The firm does not offer financial planning or customized portfolio consulting.
 For personal financial services, use SmartAsset’s matching tool.
-It recommends up to three local financial advisors based on your individual circumstances.

 Harbor Capital Advisors Background